helmutkaufmann/wn-queuedresize-plugin/README.md

 ## Installation

-1.  **Place the plugin files:**
-    Ensure the plugin is located under `plugins/mercator/queuedresize`.
-Your structure should look like this:

-    ```text
-    plugins/
-      mercator/
-        queuedresize/
-          Plugin.php
-          classes/
-            ImageResizer.php
-            Jobs/
-              ProcessImageResize.php
-          config/
-            config.php
+1.  **Install via Composer:**
+    Run the following command in your WinterCMS project root:

+    ```bash
+    composer require mercator/wn-queuedresize-plugin
     ```

+    This will install the plugin into `plugins/mercator/queuedresize`.

 2.  **Start the Queue Worker:**
     Make sure your queue worker is running.